nirmata/demo-image-sign-keyless/README.md

 # Demo: Keyless Image Validation with Kyverno

-This repo builds a container image and requests a signature from the **nirmata-central-workflow** repo.
-Kyverno on a Kind cluster validates image signatures using an image verification policy.
+This repository demonstrate using a central reusable GitHub workflow for keyless signing with Sigstore Cosign.
+A kind cluster is used to deploy Kyverno and test with an ImageValidating policy.

 ## Setup